huggingface/optimum-habana/examples/text-generation/README.md

 ```

 Here is an example to measure the tensor quantization statistics on Falcon-180B with 8 cards:
+> Please note that Falcon-180B is a gated model, and users are required to request access to it.
+Please refer to the instructions provided in the StarCoder example above.
 ```bash
 QUANT_CONFIG=./quantization_config/maxabs_measure_include_outputs.json python ../gaudi_spawn.py \
 --use_deepspeed --world_size 8 run_lm_eval.py \